Gulmarg: Sports and recreation

 Skiing, tobogganing, snowboarding and heli-skiing take place on the slopes of Mount Apharwat, which is reachable by a Gondola lift.
-Built by the French company Pomagalski, the Gulmarg Gondola is second highest in the world.
-The two-stage, five kilometer ropeway project between Gulmarg and Apharwat was commissioned by the Government of Jammu and Kashmir in 1987.
-The construction was stopped in 1990 due to security issues, before resuming in 1998.
+Built by the French company Pomagalski, the Gulmarg Gondola is the second-highest in the world.
+The two-stage, five-kilometer ropeway project between Gulmarg and Apharwat was commissioned by the Government of Jammu and Kashmir in 1987.
+Construction was halted in 1990 due to security concerns, then resumed in 1998.
 The first phase connects Gulmarg with Kongdori at 8530 ft and began operations in May 1998.
 In May 2005, the second phase connecting Kongdori with a shoulder on Apharwat peak at 13500 ft was completed in 2011.
 A 3.2 km-long chair lift system connects Kongdoori with Mary's shoulder, which is used for taking skiers to higher altitudes in the winter.

-In February 2022, the world's largest igloo cafe, with a height of 37.5 ft and a diameter of 44.5 ft, was opened in Gulmarg.
+In February 2022, the world's largest igloo cafe, measuring 37.5 ft high and 44.5 ft in diameter, opened in Gulmarg.
 In February 2023, a glass igloo restaurant was built in Gulmarg.